radishland/radish/README.md

 ```
 When handlers rely on delegation, the order matters, and the first handler of the list is executed first.
 All built-in plugin handlers are total, so you can safely build specialized handlers decorating or delegating to these handlers.

-Once your plugin is done, you're ready to extend the behavior of Radish by prepending your plugin to the `plugins` field of your config file.
+Once your plugin is ready, extend Radish's behavior by prepending it to the `plugins` field of your config file.

-All the framework features themselves come in the form of built-in plugins which can be extended.
+All framework features come in the form of built-in plugins that can be extended.
 For example declarative shadow root inlining, server directives, type stripping etc. are all plugins.

 The provided plugins can be imported from `radish/plugins`, see the [core/src/plugins](https://github.com/radishland/radish/tree/main/core/src/plugins) folder.
 Here's an overview